phoenix1803/50-days-challenge/README.md

 ___
 ## Day 57 : Attempted the HackerRank certification test of SQL (Advanced)
 ___
-## Day 58 : Attempted the HackerRank certification test of JavaScript
+## Day 58 : Attempted the HackerRank certification test of JavaScript (Basic)
 ___
 ## Day 59 :
 ___